kent-rasmussen/azt/docs/HELP_PREREQUISITES.md

   - ~~While you wait, install [Mercurial (Hg)](https://www.mercurial-scm.org/wiki/Download) so A-Z+T can make changes to your repository for you.~~

 ## Prepare your LIFT database
   - If **you have a database but not in LIFT** (i.e., in FLEx, or a spreadsheet, or an electronic or paper document), then you must get help converting it.
 Some conversions are easier than other (e.g., from FLEx); others are very difficult (e.g., typing from a handwritten notebook).
+Of particular interest:
+    - use Unicode only (no legacy fonts anywhere)
+    - NFD (decomposed characters, but let's talk, if you must use NFC for some reason)
   - If **you don't already have a database**, and don't already use FLEx, ~~download WeSay and follow [the WeSay from Scratch directions](WESAY_FROM_SCRATCH.md) to set up your project in WeSay set up your project there.~~ start a new project in A-Z+T (you will need your language's ISO code)
   - Take a look at the [practical prerequisites](USAGE.md#practical-prerequisites) for your database, and see that yours has what it needs.
     - If you ~~followed the `WeSay from Scratch` directions~~ started your project in A-Z+T as above, you should be OK.